alifcapital/EventBus.RabbitMQ/README.md

 By default, the `UseTls` option is set to `false`.
 If you want to use the TLS protocol, you need to set it to `true`.
 The `SslProtocolVersion` option is optional, and by default, it uses the `Tls` protocol, but when we run the application in the K8s, it requires to use the `Tls12` protocol.
 The `ClientCertPath` and `ClientKeyPath` options are required if you want to use the TLS protocol.

 #### Customizing the event type of publishing/subscribing event:
-While publishing or subscribing an event by default it uses the Name of event structure.
+While publishing or subscribing an event by default uses the Name of event Type/Structure and convert it to the selected EventNamingPolicy (By default it is PascalCase).
 For example, if you add an event named `UserUpdated`, while publishing or subscribing/receiving that `UserUpdated` name as event type will be used.
-But if you want you can overwrite the event type by added event type name to the config file:
+But if you want, you can overwrite the event type by specifying the EventNamingPolicy or added event type name to the config file:
 ```
 "RabbitMQSettings": {
     "DefaultSettings": {
       //your settings
+      "EventNamingPolicy": "SnakeCaseLower",
     },
     "Publishers": {
       "UserUpdated": {
-        "RoutingKey": "users.updated",
+        "VirtualHostKey": "users",
         "EventTypeName": "UserUpdatedEvent"
       }
     },
     "Subscribers": {
       "UserDeleted": {
-        //your settings
-        "EventTypeName": "MyUserDeletedEvent"
+        "VirtualHostKey": "users",
         "QueueName": "deleted_users_queue",
       }
     },